GP / Clinical Referral & Social Prescription Memberships.

 Our Diploma graduates are trained in prescribing Baking as Lifestyle Medicine.
-If you have been given an invitation they means that you have invited you with a voucher to join The Sourdough club to learn to bake nourishing bread that enhances mental and physical and mental health because they are part of a systems change programme that helps us all to change the way we approach bread to support health, well being and the environment.
+If you have been given an invitation it means that you have been invited with a voucher to join The Sourdough Club to learn to bake nourishing bread that enhances mental and physical and mental health because they are part of a systems change programme that helps us all to change the way we approach bread to support health, well being and the environment.

 Your membership includes engaging with both medical and baking experts in live sessions, encouraging patients to use baking as therapy to support health and well-being in a warm, supportive, friendly community.

-Not only will you learn to make nourishing bread, you will also learn how to make changes to your own diet and lifestyle for better health.
-All the recipes and approach to baking is evidence based and has been researched, tested and developed as part of the The Baking as Lifestyle Medicine from Vanessa Kimbell’s Doctorate
+Not only will you learn to make nourishing bread, but you will also learn how to make changes to your own diet and lifestyle for better health.
+All the recipes and approach to baking is evidence-based and has been researched, tested and developed as part of The Baking as Lifestyle Medicine from Vanessa Kimbell’s Doctorate.

 The Sourdough Club is now in its 11th year and was rated 5* by the Telegraph.
 It is part of the Sourdough School.
 We can tell you how wonderful our courses and memberships are, of course, but you can read our member reviews.

-A Prescription Membership gives you access to recipes, videos and core knowledge tutorials, as well as support from our live clinics and on the baking forum.
-You bake according to your abilities and in your own time, to suit your lifestyle.
+A Prescription Membership gives you access to recipes, videos and core knowledge tutorials, as well as support from our live clinics and the baking forum.
+You bake according to your abilities and in your own time to suit your lifestyle.

 Why are memberships referred to as a prescription membership?